dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/switch-based.rst

 switch_based
 -------------

-**Pre requisites**
+**Prerequisites**

-* IP address for ToR switch needs to be provided.
+* IP address for ToR switch must be provided.

-* Switch port range where all BMC NICs are connected should be provided.
+* Switch port range where all BMC NICs are connected must be provided.

-* SNMP v3 should be enabled on the switch.
+* SNMP v3 must be enabled on the switch.

-* Non-admin user credentials for the switch need to be provided.
+* Non-admin user credentials for the switch must be provided.

 .. note::
     * To create an SNMPv3 user on S series switches (running  OS10), use the following commands: